Jael-G/Mine-Scan/Simplified README.md

 8.8.4.1 8.8.4.254
 ```

-In testing when using a file that contained 478 ranges (around 3.6 million total public IPs) it took less than an hour to complete the scan (with an extremely powerful CPU server and thousands of threads).
+In testing, a file that contained 478 ranges (around 3.6 million total public IPs) took less than an hour to complete (with an extremely powerful CPU server and thousands of threads).

 # To-Do